Skip to content

 The Sow of Atholl (Meall an Dobharchain) — common questions

-The Sow of Atholl (Meall an Dobharchain) is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 9km with 530m of ascent and takes most walkers 2-4 hours.
+On the OutdoorSCOT scale, The Sow of Atholl (Meall an Dobharchain) comes in at 2/5 — moderate.
+Expect roughly 9km and 530m of ascent on the usual route — 2-4 hours for most parties.
 Terrain: Track for the first part — easy.

-Where do I park for The Sow of Atholl (Meall an Dobharchain)?
+Where should I park to climb The Sow of Atholl (Meall an Dobharchain)?

 Standard parking is at NN632754 near Fort William.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb The Sow of Atholl (Meall an Dobharchain)?
+When should I climb The Sow of Atholl (Meall an Dobharchain)?

 The standard good-weather months for The Sow of Atholl (Meall an Dobharchain) are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.